Ihyatt/ember_tutorial/README.md

 # super-rentals

-An ember tutorial that can be found in the ember [doc](https://guides.emberjs.com/v2.14.0/tutorial/ember-cli/)
+An ember tutorial that can be found [here](https://guides.emberjs.com/v2.14.0/tutorial/ember-cli/)

 ## Prerequisites